Trapani Shark

-Trapani Shark is an Italian professional basketball team that is based in Trapani, Sicily.
-The club plays in Lega Basket Serie A (LBA) and the Champions League.
+Trapani Shark is an Italian basketball team that is based in Trapani, Sicily.
 Founded in 2023, it is the successor to Pallacanestro Trapani.
 The team plays its home games at Palallio.

 In 2023, the team triumphed over their rivals, Blu Basket, to win the Supercoppa LNP.

 History

 Origins

 In the 1930s, Trapani's youth sports organizations, such as the F.G.C.
 (Fascist Youth Combat Groups from 1930 to 1937) and the G.I.L.
 (Italian Youth of the Lictor from 1937 to 1943), laid the groundwork for the development of basketball in the city by organizing the first teams to compete in regional championships during the fascist regime.
 The earliest recorded basketball game in Trapani took place in 1934, when the local F.G.C. team faced a team from Castellammare del Golfo.
 In June of the same year, a regional championship was held, where the Trapani team competed against peers from Catania and Agrigento.

 In 1935, the F.G.C.
 Trapani participated in the "Palermo Tournament," possibly an early form of the Second Division, alongside teams from Sicilian cities such as Catania, Enna, Caltanissetta, Agrigento, Syracuse, Messina, and Palermo.

 In 1937, the Fascist Youth Combat Groups merged into the Italian Youth of the Lictor, which, in 1938, organized the 15th Sicily Group of the GIL First Division.
 The Trapani team competed alongside teams from Catania, Agrigento, Enna, and Caltanissetta.

 In the early 1940s, young athletes from the GIL joined the Trapani G.U.F.
 (Fascist University Group), which participated in Group IV of the 1941–1942 Serie B alongside G.U.F.
 Palermo and G.U.F.
 Messina.
 During this period, notable athletes, often versatile in multiple sports, included Umberto Saura (15 November 1915 – 12 January 2000), who excelled in track and field as a pole vaulter and played football for Juventus Trapani, alongside Alberto Corso, Gaetano Sabato (football and track and field), Antonino Ferlito, Rocco Cernigliaro, and Paolo Calafiore (track and field).